zsiki/ls/doc/source/tutorial.rst

    *(20.)
 Click Reset button to begin a new calculation*

 **TODO**
-Why is it neccessary to reset?
+*Why is it neccessary to reset?*

 .. figure:: images/t018.png
    :scale: 80 %
    :align: center

    *(21.)
-Orientation for 10002 station*
+Orientation for station 10002*

 Repeat the orientation calculation for all known stations (231, 10006).

 There are observations to point 5002 and 5004 from station 10001 and 10002.
-So intersection can be calculated for them.
+So coordinates can be calculated as an intersection for them.

 .. figure:: images/t019.png
    :scale: 80 %